-We are also involved in OFSTED inspections; a group of Governors have to provide evidence to the inspectors of their strategic role and impact on performance in school.
-In our last inspection OFSTED said
+We are also involved in Ofsted inspections; a group of Governors have to provide evidence to the inspectors of their strategic role and impact on performance in school.
+In our last inspection Ofsted said that:

-- Continuing to ensure we get the best outcomes possible for children entitled to The Pupil Premium.
+• Striving to ensure that we get the best outcomes possible for children entitled to The Pupil Premium.

 We hope this information has given you an insight into our work as Governors.
 We welcome input from parents and the community we serve and can be contacted via our clerk, Chris Johnson, please get in touch with the school office.

 Open mornings are every Tuesday in October, to visit at other times phone or e mail our friendly office staff.

 We all warmly invite you to visit our school to find out for yourselves about the strong and inclusive learning environment here at Amesbury CEVC Primary School, where Every Child Matters.

 Register of Business Interests and Relationships Information

 On the 1st September 2018 Governors had not identified any Business Interest Declarations with respect to the School.

 This register is updated from time to time throughout the year, particularly at all meetings of the Full Governing Body.

 No Governor serves as a Governor at another school.